Medicine Man

 Without obvious emotion, the Medicine Man’s penetrating eyes locked onto mine, and he asked: “And others?”
 There appeared to be a different intensity in his bright and relaxed eyes which were now intently focused.

 I explained other incidents that caused friends to express concern, but to which I gave little thought.
-Incidents like when I was being robbed in downtown Watts, staring down the barrel of a revolver in the hand of the person who had robbed me, and heard only a click as the pistol’s hammer struck either a dud bullet or an empty chamber.
+Incidents like when I was being robbed in downtown Watts, staring down the barrel of a revolver in the hand of the person who was robbing me, and heard only a click when he pulled the trigger and the pistol’s hammer struck either a dud bullet or an empty chamber.

-“Lucky fucker,” were the words uttered by the perpetrator as he slowly exited my car.
+“Lucky fucker,” were the words uttered by the perpetrator as he slowly exited my car with my wallet and the cufflinks he had instructed me to take off.

-Another incident took place while photographing the1971 Grand Prix racing event, when an out-of-control Formula-1 race car crashed, became airborne and spun past me at high speed, missing me by inches, hitting trees behind me and killing the racing driver.
+Another incident took place while photographing a Grand Prix racing event, when an out-of-control Formula-1 race car became airborne and flew past me at high speed, missing me by inches, then hit the trees behind me, killing the driver.

-It may be worth knowing that this conversation with the Apache Medicine Man took place when I was twenty-four; far from having lived a full life but having experienced situations most do not experienced through their entire lives.
+It may be worth knowing that this conversation with the Medicine Man took place when I was twenty-four years old; far from having lived a full life but having experienced situations most do not experienced through their entire lives.
 I further explained that I was cognizant of having frequently taken inherent risks in some of my activities but assured him that I did not have a death wish and explained that I felt the risks I took were not a life threatening.

-When I recounted my final survival incident, his look into my eyes intensified for some time, without movement, without speaking.
-After what seemed an eternity, he reached forward, asked me to place my hands between his, closed his eyes and turned his head upward, toward the diner’s knotty-cedar ceiling.
+When I recounted my final survival incident, his look into my eyes intensified for a lengthy period of time, without movement, without speaking.
+After what seemed an eternity, he reached forward, asked me to put my hands together and place them between his.
+He clasped my hands, closed his eyes and turned his head upward, toward the diner’s knotty-cedar ceiling.
 It felt as though he held that posture forever.
 The stillness and quiet was comforting, but also deafening.
 Still looking upward, I felt him tighten his clasp on my hands.
 Slowly he lowered his head, opened his mesmerizing brown eyes, and again stared directly into mine, saying nothing for the longest time as his eyes continued to intently penetrate mine, potentially penetrating the walls of my soul.

 “A great spirit is with you.
 I hear this from the Ancients when I ask for help with your question,” he said as his hands tightening their grip around mine even more.

 “Your great spirit watches always and is strong.
 Even now, in our mountains, your spirit is watching.
 Your great spirit took you from your car before it was smashed on the rock.
 Your great spirit gave you speed to reach the other side of the tower before the floor fell.
 Your great spirit moved the cylinder so there was only a used bullet for the hammer to strike, and the great spirit pushed the race car away from you, into trees.”
-I was amazed at his explanations of the events which I thought were odd coincidence, or just sheer luck.
+Slowly and methodically, the Medicine Man provided his explanation.
+I was amazed at what he said of these events, events which I thought were odd coincidence, or just sheer luck.

-"The great spirit holds the root of the small tree the rope was tied to, to keep you from falling over the edge."
+"The great spirit holds the root of the small tree the rope was tied to so you and your friend will not fall over the edge."

-The questions that arose with that comment about an incident I had not mentioned, was how the Medicine Man had knowledge about the recent climbing incident and that my safety rope had been tied to a small tree.
+The questions that arose with his comment about this incident is how the Medicine Man had details, or any knowledge other than what I had mentioned about that recent climbing incident.
+How did he know about my safety rope being tied to a small tree?

 "Why?
-Why, all these many times," I asked, quizzically looking into his sparking eyes?
+Why, all these many times," I asked, quizzically amazed at the sparkle that had returned to his eyes?

-“It is because your Spirit of Light takes you from your car, and the Spirit holds the rope you when you are falling, and that is why you are here,” the Medicine Man declared.
+“It is because your Spirit of Light takes you from your car, and the spirit holds the rope to keep you from falling, and that is why you are here,” the Medicine Man declared.
 “Most humans would already be in the other world,” he said, gesturing, with his hands, toward the window.
-“The dark spirit has a great book and when he was thinking your soul was in his bag with the other souls he had captured, he crossed your name off, and thinks his work is done.”
+“The dark spirit has a great book and when he was thinking your soul was in his bag with other souls he had captured, your name he crossed off because he thinks his work is done.”

-I expressed my confusion and focused on the lines of wisdom etched into his face, studying the depth and clarity of his sparkling brown eyes, and the braids that hung past his shoulders and rested on his buckskin jacket.
+'Why?"
+I expressed my confusion upon asking that question and focused on the lines of wisdom etched into his face, studying the depth and clarity of his sparkling brown eyes, and the braids that hung past his shoulders and rested on his beautifully beaded buckskin jacket.

 “You have a long life to live.
 You will have other times when you think you are finished, but you will not go to the other world.
-The time will come when you are old, and you will know it is time for the other world,” he said softly.
-“You will go because you will know when your time is here, and your Spirit of Light will guide you,” the Medicine Man said with a relaxed and pleasant smile.
+When you are old, the time will come, and you will know it is time for the other world,” he said softly.
+“You will go because you will know when your time has come, and your Spirit of Light will guide you,” said the Medicine Man with a relaxed and pleasant smile.

 “How will I know?
-How will I go to the other world and not have the dark spirit take me to the dark other world?”
-Questions led to confusion as I tried working through to all I was being told by this Apache elder.
+How will I go to the other world and not have the dark spirit take me to his other world?”
+Questions led to confusion and more questions as I tried working through to all I was being told by this Apache spiritual elder.

 “You will know, and when you know it is time, you will call your Spirits, and they will send your spirit guide.
 The dark spirits already think you are with them, so there is no fight for your soul, and your Spirit of Light will guide you to green meadows and gold sunsets when it is your time.
 You will know.
 But now, you have much work to still do.”

-In absolute amazement I watched and listened to reason the Medicine Man provided regarding the question I had been asking since my youth, questions about escaping death so many times.
+In absolute amazement I watched and listened to reason the Medicine Man provided to that one question I had been asking since my youth, questions about escaping death so many times.
 Though he had loosened his grip, he continued holding my hands between his and gazed at me with a penetrating smile that I will not forget as long as I shall live.

 “You are blessed by the Great Spirit.
 You are young.
 You must do good for other people and that is why you are here.
-You must thank your Spirit of Light always for saving you from the dark spirit by helping others who will seek your help,” was his explanation as well as the directive I was receiving.
+You must thank your Spirit of Light always for saving you from the dark spirit by helping others who will seek your help,” was his explanation that was tied to the directive I was receiving.
 Based on his input, I clearly understood that I had a mission to complete.

 At some time during our conversation, the diner’s owner walked to our table and set an old skeleton key in front of the old man.
 Nothing was said.
 There was a nod of understanding from the Medicine Man’s head.
 I offered to pay and received only a smile and head shake as a response from the diner’s owner as he turned and walked out the door.

-With my newfound friend, perhaps my guide, I remained considerably longer in the diner than usual and listened intently to all he had to say about mankind's road to destruction, along with what he and members of the Apache nation believed must be done to save our planet.
-The old man explained the importance for me to lead a good life, to do good acts even if I did not understand.
-The wise man informed me that my life will reach its highest state of joy late in life with a wise woman who will guide me through difficult periods.
-He clarified that when the spirit in my soul tells me that my time had come to go, I would accept that with joy and prepare to join the spirit guide who would take me.
+With my newfound friend, perhaps my guide, I my time in the diner was considerably longer than usual as I listened intently to all Goyan had to say about mankind's road to destruction, along with what he and members of the Apache Nation believe must be done to save our planet.
+The old man explained for me the importance of leading a good life, of doing good acts, even if I did not understand.
+The wise man informed me that I would reach its highest state of joy late in life with a wise woman who would guide me through difficult periods.
+He clarified that when the spirit in my soul tells me that my time has come to leave my human form, I would accept that with joy and be prepared to join the spirit guide who would come for me.

 When he finished, the Apache elder stood, placed his hands on both sides of my head and said words in his native tongue, leaned toward me, and with his thumbs, pressed lightly on my eyelids as he blew a breath on my forehead.
 I felt as if I was being put into a trance, oddly very pleasant and light.
 That moment, sitting in the diner with the Medicine Man's hands cradling my head, was the most physically and spiritually soothing part of my conversation with the man who I felt had given me guidance for the years to come, guidance in respect to navigating my life's journey.

-The answers to my questions that evening were an unexpected and amazing experience.
+The answers to the questions I asked that evening were an unexpected and amazing experience.
 The words spoken by the Medicine Man have resonated within me throughout my life and continue to do so.
-I inherently understood his answers and all else he said to me, and gradually I began to comprehend the reasons he provided me for having survived all the incidents that could have ended my life.
+I inherently understood his answers and all else he said to me, and gradually I began to comprehend his reasons for having survived all the incidents that could have ended my life.
 I felt then, as I do now, fortunate to have the forces of which he told me, the great Spirits of Light, looking after me, and perhaps directing me, while protecting me from the dark spirit.
-There is so little we or understand about the spiritual world that lies beyond us and awaits us.
+There is so little we know or understand about the spiritual world that lies beyond us and awaits us.

-I returned to that rustic diner in the mountains of New Mexico many times, but never again saw my Apache friend who bestowed upon me his knowledge, his beliefs, and I believe a divine blessing at the end of our conversation.
+I returned to that rustic diner in the mountains of New Mexico many times, but never again saw my Apache friend, Goyan, who bestowed upon me his knowledge and beliefs, and I believe a divine blessing at the end of our conversation.

-More than four decades have passed since my evening with that wise old man and I have never forgotten the words he said to me.
+More than four decades have passed since my evening with that wise old man and I have never forgotten the words he said to me and never will forget the guidance he provided that evening.

-The morning following that event, I felt fortunate to have had enough wherewithal to write the incident into my journal, to record my recollections of my evening with the Medicine Man, recording the words that wise old Apache sage said to me.
+In the morning following this event, I felt fortunate to have had enough wherewithal to write the details into my journal, to record my recollections of my evening with the Apache Medicine Man, recording, as best as I could recall, the words that wise old Apache sage said to me.

 There have been close calls since that night in that diner, and I have always simply said ‘thank you’, glance up to the sky and reflected to that night in that Ruidoso diner.
 Perhaps that is my way of offering a prayer.
-I do not believe I have taken greater risks since that night; risks I would not have taken otherwise.
-I never considered the ideology of having immunity from severe consequences when embarking on risky adventures.
+I do not believe I have taken greater risks than I would have taken otherwise, since that night.
+I never considered the ideology of having immunity from severe consequences when embarking on risky adventures, and usually calculated the risk factor before executing.
 I simply lived life, without continuous thought of the wise man’s words.
 Through it all, I continued to survive.

-No matter the direction I must take, I am grateful that I will not be dealing with the dark spirit, and I will continue making my contributions as the Medicine Man I advised me I would do on that enlightening winter night in the beautiful mountains of New Mexico.
+No matter the direction I must take, I am grateful that I will not be dealing with the dark spirit, and that I will continue making my contributions to mankind as the Medicine Man advised me during that enlightening winter night in the beautiful mountains of New Mexico, snow falling lightly onto the quaint little town of Ruidoso.

 #####